bagder/daniel.haxx.se/about.md

 ## US issues

-In December 2016 I attended the week long Mozilla all-hands meeting on Hawaii (which was also my 12th visit to the US through the years - yes I've had reason go back and actually carefully count the occasions).
+In December 2016 I attended the week long Mozilla all-hands meeting on Hawaii (which was also my 12th visit to the US through the years - yes I have had reason go back and actually carefully count the occasions).
 In June 2017 I was set to travel to San Francisco for another all-hands company meeting, when I was refused to board the flight due to unspecified "problems with my ESTA".